mad9scientist/homelabsite/content/hardware.md

 Here is a quick summary of the hardware that makes up my HomeLab.
 It's not much, but it's my...

-## Virtualizaton Machines
+## Virtualized Machines

 ### XCP-ng

-This is my XCP-ng testing pool that is running <s>most</s> all of my virtualizated services.
+This is my XCP-ng testing pool that is running <s>most</s> all of my virtualization services.
 I use Xen Orchestra, self complied version, to manage the pool and VMs.

 Pool Version: XCP-ng v8.2.1